 - Propane stove and portable propane grill.
 Although most RV kitchens are equipped with a gas range, cooking outdoors keeps a lot of the mess out of the RV.
 A small grill is especially handy as it saves having to clean messy pots and pans.

 - Solar Panels.
 More and more RVers who camp off the grid in the desert are installing solar panels on their RVs to take advantage of the power of the sun.
 Depending on the size and number of the panels, you can generate enough electricity to satisfy most of your needs without using a noisy generator.
 Although costly, once the initial purchase is made, the sun is free and the panels can be used where ever you get direct sunshine.

 - Propane hot water heater.
 You could get along without this by heating water on a stove, but the propane hot water heaters are super fast and efficient.
 We only run ours for about 10 minutes a day to get enough hot water for the day.

 - Stock of paper products.
-Although we try to use real dishes whenever possible, scarcity of water while boondocking requires strict water conservation, and we use recycled paper products (never plastic!) occasionally.
+We try to use real dishes whenever possible, but scarcity of water while boondocking requires strict water conservation.
+We use recycled paper products (never plastic!) occasionally.

 La Posa LTV Camping near Quartzsite, AZ

 Two of our favorite places to boondock are on Bureau of Land Management Land (BLM) in the Arizona desert.
 The first is La Posa Long Term Visitor Area (LTVA) in Quartzsite, Arizona.
 This is a mecca for snowbirds who come to Arizona to enjoy the big RV show and the gem and mineral shows held in Quartzsite each winter.
 RVers can park as close or as far away from the crowds as they wish and still enjoy all of the activity of the town and beauty of the desert.

 La Posa LTVA at Quartzsite, Arizona